One of the complaints I hear most often from people is that while the cooking is OK, the cleaning afterward makes them crazy.

 Play fun music and dance while you clean, listen to a podcast, use a soap that smells nice and/or is kind to your hands so it feels like a spa treatment…you get the idea…

-Do you have favorite tricks to make doing the dishes easier?
+Do you have favorite tricks to make the cleaning after cooking easier?
 I’d love to hear about them in the comments!
-Want to make getting dinner on the table simpler and more pleasant?
-Try out The Scramble with our two-week free trial!